Description of generalized isomonodromic deformations of rank two linear differential equations using apparent singularities: Introduction

 For connections on the trivial bundle on $\mathbb{P}^1$, the regular singular isomonodromic deformation is the Schlesinger equation and the unramified irregular singular generalized isomonodromic deformation is the Jimbo--Miwa--Ueno equation which is completely given in \cite{JMU-1}, \cite{JM-1}, and \cite{JM-2}.
 Bertola--Mo and Bremer--Sage have generalized the Jimbo--Miwa--Ueno equation (see \cite{BM}, \cite{BS-1}, and \cite{BS-2}).
 Boalch \cite{Boalch} has given the symplectic geometry of Jimbo--Miwa--Ueno equation.
 That is, the Jimbo--Miwa--Ueno equations are equivalent to a flat symplectic Ehresmann connection on a certain symplectic fiber bundle.
 The fibers of the symplectic fiber bundle are certain moduli spaces of meromorphic connections over $\mathbb{P}^1$.
 In this paper, we consider the generalized isomonodromic deformation from this point of view.

-As in \cite{JMU-1} the monodromy data for certain generic families of irregular singular differential equations involve the asymptotic behavior of solutions along Stokes sectors at each singular point.
-If we have a certain generic family of irregular singular differential equations, then we can define the monodromy map (in other words, Riemann--Hilbert map) from the space of parameters of this family to the moduli space of irregular monodromy representations.
+As in \cite{JMU-1} the monodromy data for certain families of irregular singular differential equations involve the asymptotic behavior of solutions along Stokes sectors at each singular point.
+Here we impose that the singularities of irregular singular differential equations satisfy some generic condition.
+More precisely, these singularities are regular or unramified irregular.
+If we have such a generic family of irregular singular differential equations, then we can locally define the monodromy map (in other words, Riemann--Hilbert map) from the space of parameters of this family to the moduli space of irregular monodromy representations (for details, for example, see \cite{Boalch} and \cite{IS}).
 The fibers of the monodromy map are a foliation of the space of parameters of the family (see \cite{Boalch}, \cite{IS} and \cite{Malgrange-1}).
 The foliation is called the ({\it generalized}) {\it isomonodromic foliation}.
 (The corresponding vector field is called ({\it generalized}) {\it isomonodromic deformations}).
 On the other hand, there exists another approach to generalized isomonodromic deformations.
-As in \cite[Appendix]{Boalch}, a submanifold $\mathcal{L}$ in the space of parameters of the family is a leaf of this foliation if and only if the family of connections corresponding to $\mathcal{L}$ is integrable.
-In this paper, we consider generalized isomonodromic deformation from the viewpoint of the integrability condition.
-More specifically, we construct a {\it horizontal lift} of the family of connections as in \cite[Theorem 6.2]{IS}.
+As in \cite[Appendix]{Boalch}, a submanifold $\mathcal{L}$ in the space of parameters of the family is contained in a leaf of this foliation if and only if the family of connections corresponding to $\mathcal{L}$ is integrable.

+When irregular singular differential equations have special singularities (so-called (generic) ramified irregular singularities), the formulation of the Riemann--Hilbert map is still not clear.
+But by using the integrable condition (which is the second point of view), we can define the generalized isomonodromic deformation for such a special family of irregular singular differential equations.
+Moreover, this generalized isomonodromic deformation is integrable.
+So we have the generalized isomonodromic foliation (see \cite{BM}, \cite{BS-2}, and \cite{I2}).

+In this paper, we consider generalized isomonodromic deformations only from the viewpoint of the integrability condition.
+More specifically, we construct a {\it horizontal lift} of the family of connections as in \cite[Theorem 6.2]{IS} and \cite[Section 9]{I2}.
 Here the horizontal lift is a first order infinitesimal extension of the relative connection with an integrability condition.

 Let $D$ be the effective divisor on $\mathbb{P}^1$ defined as